 5As of Ethical Living and Leading

 The 5As are adapted from James Rest’s Four Component Model of Morality (Rest, 1982).
 Research indicates that competence in one of the first 4As does not necessarily predict competence in another (You and Bebeau, 2013).
 For example, a person could be excellent at moral reasoning (Analysis), but not actually follow through on their decisions (Action).
+Deciding what’s the right thing to do (Analysis) doesn’t mean it gets done (Action).
 The new 5th component (Adaptation) emphasizes the importance of reflection and continual growth.
 In order to develop as ethical leaders, we suggest focusing on all 5As.
 Want to better understand the 5As?
-See below and/or contact Nick Lennon, PhD (nlennon@gmu.edu) to request a workshop.
+See below and/or contact Nick Lennon, PhD ([email protected]) to request a workshop.

 5As: Awareness, Aspiration, Analysis, Action, Adaptation

 AWARENESS: Identify the potential impact on allIdentify the potential impact (ethical implications) on all who might be affected by this decision in both the short-term and long-term.
-Imagine a person living in the US during the COVID-19 pandemic, before officially approved vaccinations were available.
-This person is considering wearing a face covering when close to others:
+Imagine a person who works at a clothing store.
+One day their boss asks them to memorize a script to convince customers to sign up for a store credit card.
+This employee is considering what to do:

 Facts: Do you really have all the relevant facts?
 What evidence can help with our decisions?
 Where is the weight of that evidence?
 Do our facts come from good and reliable sources or are they mostly from unconfirmed internet postings, misinformation, fake news, personal biases (e.g., self-serving bias) or that guy who’s always looking under tables for used gum?